Hamilton’s food and drink scene is on a roll with no signs of slowing down.

 Owner and executive chef Andrew Haddadin has opened this ‘burger bar with a twist’ on King Street, near Queen Street close to downtown.
 He incorporates different cuisine styles in his burger ingredients and toppings.
 Other than the buns (from ACE bakery), everything is fresh, never frozen, and made in-house including sauces.
 One of his proud creations on the menu is his vegan burger called the Burrito Burger with rice patties, tortilla chips and guacamole.

-Boon Burger – COMING SOON
+Boon Burger – OPEN

 Canada’s first all vegan burger cafe offering a 100% animal-free, plant based menu will be opening their Hamilton location on Ottawa Street.
 This burger joint is a welcome addition to the city for vegans offering plenty of choices.
 You’ll have fun choosing from four different patties and over 20 ways to dress up your burger.
 Boon Burger food is made from scratch and without the use of microwaves or deep fryers with many organic, locally sourced ingredients.
 So go ahead and enjoy a burger guilt-free.
 No need to wait for your cheat day.